 Watering various herbs, shrubs, crops and indoor decor plants at the right time with the right amount of water is essential for their productivity and growth, though care needs to be taken while doing so.
 Excessive water can cause soil erosion, deplete nutrients such as nitrogen present in pores of soils and can also cause plant root decay.
 At the same time, a lack of water can damage plant growth, resulting in their death.
 Therefore, an appropriate amount of water is needed for each plant.
 All plants can’t be watered based on the same measurements from a single soil sensor.
 The water needs of each plant depend on various factors like soil type, land topography, sunlight exposure etc.

-To realise it, today you will learn how to create a mesh network-based device.
+To realise it, today, with the help of this IoT project you will learn how to create a mesh network-based device.
 It has a central node and several child nodes that are equipped with a soil sensor.
 The sensor node is inserted in the soil near each plant’s root to take readings and transfer them to the central node.
 Upon receiving the data from each child node, the central node triggers a valve to provide water only to that particular plant (and not to all plants).

 Bill Of Material